-Addiction is lonely and isolating, which is why group therapy serves as such a valuable tool in the scope of addiction recovery.
-Group therapy provides clients with a stronger sense of community and an open environment to talk about their issues without judgment and give and accept support.
+Addiction is a lonely and isolating disease, which is why group therapy serves as such a valuable tool in the scope of long-term addiction recovery.
+Group therapy provides clients with a stronger sense of community and an open environment in which they can openly talk about their issues without judgment, and both give and accept support.

 There are many benefits of group therapy, including:

 - Improved communication.
 Clients are given a valuable opportunity to improve their interpersonal communication skills and gain insight into how they perceive themselves–and how they are perceived by others.